About the Workshop

 Conference Location

-The conference will be held at the Schwartz Reisman Innovation Campus (SRIC) in Toronto, Canada.
+The conference will be held at the second floor of the Schwartz Reisman Innovation Campus (SRIC) in Toronto, Canada.

 Accommodation